Left Continue shopping

 Baby kit from USA Apteka

-For children aged 1 to 6, include throat sprays (like Tantum Verde in child dosage), antihistamine drops, fever reducers in syrup form, and child-friendly band-aids and bandages.
-Digestive treatments like Smecta or Enterosgel should be age-appropriate.
+For children aged 1 to 6, include throat sprays (like Tantum Verde in child levels), supportive drops, temperature reducers in syrup form, and child-friendly band-aids and bandages.
+Digestive supports like Smecta or Enterosgel should be age-appropriate.

-Older kids (6+ years) can use the same fever reducers in tablet form, general cold meds, eye drops for irritation, allergy treatments, nasal sprays, throat sprays, and remedies for nausea or motion sickness.
+Older kids (6+ years) can use the same fever reducers in pieces form, general seasonal discomfort products, eye drops for irritation, seasonal sensitivity products, nasal sprays, throat sprays, and products for nausea or motion sickness.

 first aid kits for kids